taymourniazi/SHU/Data Mining/README.md

 # Data Mining Module

-# Focus of this module is to learn different techniques of mining data
+## Focus of this module is to learn different techniques of mining data
+### ...In Progress...